 Rabbi Rachel Barenblat, M.F.A., Founding Builder; Board member; Lead Architect, Bayit Publishing and Liturgical Arts Working Group.
 She/her.

-Rachel, a fellow of Rabbis Without Borders, was named in 2016 by the Forward as one of America’s Most Inspiring Rabbis .
-She holds dual ordination as rabbi and mashpi’ah (spiritual director).
-Since 2011 Rachel has served as spiritual leader of Congregation Beth Israel (North Adams, MA).
-She also served as past co-chair of ALEPH and interim Jewish chaplain to Williams College.
+Rachel was named in 2016 by the Forward as one of America’s Most Inspiring Rabbis.
+A fellow of Rabbis Without Borders, she holds dual ordination as rabbi and mashpi’ah (spiritual director).
+Since 2011 Rachel has served as spiritual leader of Congregation Beth Israel of the Berkshires (North Adams, MA).
+She also served as interim Jewish chaplain to Williams College and, with David Markus, as past co-chair of ALEPH.
 She holds an MFA in Writing and Literature from the Bennington Writing Seminars, and is author of six volumes of poetry, among them 70 faces: Torah poems (Phoenicia Publishing, 2011), Open My Lips (Ben Yehuda Press, 2016), Texts to the Holy (Ben Yehuda 2018), and Crossing the Sea (Phoenicia, 2020).
 Since 2003 she has blogged as The Velveteen Rabbi, and in 2008 TIME named her blog one of the top 25 sites on the internet.
 Her work has appeared in Reform Judaism, The Wisdom Daily, The Forward, and anthologies ranging from The Bloomsbury Anthology of Contemporary Jewish American Poetry (Bloomsbury) to The Women’s Seder Sourcebook (Jewish Lights).
 Her downloadable Velveteen Rabbi’s Haggadah for Pesach has been used around the world.
 She is visiting faculty at the Academy for Spiritual Formation (teaching both at two-year and at five-day retreats) and has also taught (among other places) at Beyond Walls, a writing program for clergy of many faiths at the Kenyon Institute.

 Rabbi Pamela Gottfried, Board member; builder, Bayit Publishing; she/her

-Cynthia, a writer, intellectual, and teacher, started Rabbinical School at The Ziegler School of Rabbinic Studies, and holds dual ordination from ALEPH as rabbi and mashpi’ah (spiritual director).
-Cynthia attended graduate school in English at UC Berkeley, where they served as Production Director for the early internet zine bad subjects.
+Cyn, a writer, intellectual, and teacher, started Rabbinical School at The Ziegler School of Rabbinic Studies, and holds dual ordination from ALEPH as rabbi and mashpi’ah (spiritual director).
+Cyn attended graduate school in English at UC Berkeley, where they served as Production Director for the early internet zine bad subjects.
 Their work has appeared in bad subjects, Tikkun Magazine, and Zeek, among others, and in anthologies ranging from The Bad Subjects Anthology (NYU) and Technologies of Writing (Prentiss Hall) to Beside Still Waters, a recent publication of Bayit and Ben Yehuda Press.
 Disability has taken them out of the public arena, but they continue to write and teach as often as possible.
-Among their current projects, Cynthia is working with their rebbe Burt Jacobson on his book on The Mystery of the Ba’al Shem Tov.
+Among their current projects, Cyn is working with their rebbe Burt Jacobson on his book on The Mystery of the Ba’al Shem Tov.
 In addition, they are working on two books of their own: one on the philosophy and poetry of the commentary and teachings attributed to the Besht, and another on Mysticism in the Mediterranean Basin, 1200-1500.

 Rabbi Dara is passionate about building bridges between people and communities and promoting inclusion as a fundamental Jewish practice.
 She is an advocate for LGBTQ2+ inclusion within diverse Jewish spaces, as well as for Jewish inclusion in LGBTQ2+ spaces.
 When not at work as a constitutional and parliamentary affairs lawyer, Rabbi Dara is active as an outreach rabbi at Temple Israel Ottawa, where she helps lead services and lifecycle events, teach adult and youth programs, and engage in outreach and social action initiatives, and led High Holiday services at Congregation Shir Libeynu in Toronto, the longest standing LGBTQ-inclusive shul in the city.
 Rabbi Dara is also chairing a Canadian Council for Reform Judaism group to develop a Tikkun Olam strategy for Canada and is the Canadian representative to the Union for Reform Judaism’s Commission on Social Action.
 She also serves on the JSpace Canada Advisory Board, and on the LGBTQ2+ Advisory Council at CIJA, the Centre for Israel and Jewish Affairs..
 Rabbi Dara and her partner love chasing their two children around Ottawa.

-Rabbi David Evan Markus , J.D., M.P.P., Founding Builder; Board member; Builder, Builders Blog; Builder, Liturgical Arts Working Group.
+Rabbi David Evan Markus , J.D., M.P.P., Founding Builder; Board Co-Chair.
 He/him.

 Mike studied at the Mir Yeshiva in Jerusalem where he received smicha.
 He then continued his studies at BMG in Lakewood where he received an advanced degree in Talmud.
 For 15 years, he was engaged in Jewish outreach and education as the Dean of Students of the Yeshivah of Virginia.
 Most recently he has served as a rabbi at Columbia University and of the Old Broadway Synagogue in Harlem.
 Mike is a vocal advocate for inclusivity, LGBT rights, and social justice.
 He writes frequently at the intersection of transgender issues and Jewish thought.
 Formerly senior educator at Orthodox social justice organization Uri L’Tzedek, and currently Scholar-in-Residence on Queer and Trans Issues at CBST, Mike is working on a doctorate in Talmud at The Jewish Theological Seminary – JTS.